What is Agile methodology?

-- I can share this with my project team, internal stakeholders and clients.
-This Gantt-backlog chart is a direct way of expressing responsibilities, milestones and the expected product (It also allows me to save time from completing draining PM tasks).
-When updated every day following a scrum, it shows the viewer progress in an intuitive way.
+- I can share this with my project team, internal stakeholders, and clients.
+This gantt-backlog chart is a direct way of expressing responsibilities, milestones, and the expected product.
+(It also allows me to save time from completing draining PM tasks.)
+When updated every day following a Scrum, it shows project progress in an intuitive way.

-- Clients know when to expect components of the project to be completed and they know when they can be expected to conduct their testing.
-There is a clear roadmap of how we would reach the final product.
+- Clients know when to expect components of the project to be completed, and they know when they'll be expected to conduct their testing.
+There's a clear roadmap of how we would reach the final product.

-- No two rivers or lakes are the same and this blended approach allows me to customize how I run every project.
-I can select techniques that are efficient and compromises my team’s preferences with my clients’ tendency to prioritize dates.
+- No two projects are the same, and this blended approach allows me to customize how I run every project.
+I can select techniques that are efficient and balance my team’s preferences with my clients’ tendency to prioritize dates.

-- I use this Gantt-backlog combination to drive conversations with stakeholders on how their requested changes can affect the overall timing.
-It also provides me with a handy tool that I can use to educate my less-savvy clients on design and development processes.
+- I use this gantt-backlog combination to drive conversations with stakeholders on how their requested changes can affect the overall timing.
+It also provides a handy tool I can use to educate less savvy clients on design and development processes.

 I’m proud to be a project manager that isn’t defined with a specific methodology.
-It took me awhile to get here and then even more time to accept it, but since then I’ve been able to enjoy greater success.
+It took me a while to get here and even more time to accept it.
+But since then, I’ve been able to enjoy greater project success.

 Interested in using a gantt chart for your next Agile project?

 TeamGantt makes it easy to create customized project plans that fit every project just right.
 You’ll have all the features you need to ensure projects finish on time and under budget, including: